-Students will leave the country with their peers and instructors on mandatory pre-assigned group flights.
+Students will leave the US with their peers and instructors on mandatory pre-assigned group flights.
 Traveling together not only assures each student's safety, but also provides an excellent opportunity to bond with peers and instructors.
 Upon arrival, students travel to their host city together.
 Then participants are picked up by their host family.
 Ideally, students will already have begun to communicate with their host family via e-mail, letter, or telephone before arrival onsite.

 Accepted students will find more information about travel and group flights in the Accepted Students section.